nogando/AccountingLedger/README.md

 ??
 The Riddler’s Ledger ??

 Welcome, Detective.
-This isn’t just another ledger — it’s The Riddler’s Terminal, where numbers hide secrets and every transaction tells a story.
-Built in Java, this app keeps track of deposits, payments, and reports... but beware, Batman — even data can deceive.
+This isn’t just another ledger, it’s The Riddler’s Terminal, where numbers hide secrets and every transaction tells a story.
+Built in Java, this app keeps track of deposits, payments, and reports... but beware, Batman, even data can deceive.

 First Phase of Project
 <img width="1797" height="868" alt="Menu" src="https://github.com/user-attachments/assets/f0bb0259-d07f-4742-9656-cdfc7bc06a92" />